-Some Christians – influenced by secularism or church traditions – blithely dismiss this voodoo rite as “superstitious practices from the jungles of Africa,” but an entry of the words “How to curse someone” into an online search engine indicates that such occult practices are universal.
+Some Christians – influenced by secularism and certain church traditions – will instantly dismiss this voodoo rite as a “superstitious practice from the jungles of Africa,” but an entry of the words “How to curse someone” into an online search engine indicates that such occult practices are universal.

 Michael Aquino, founder of the satanic Temple of Set, was once interviewed on Oprah and he said:

 “We perform human sacrifices by proxy, you might say – the destruction of human beings who would – let’s say, create an antagonistic situation toward us – in the form of curses and hexes.”